saurabh96216/Tempus/README.md

 * Using axiom in conjuction with massdns and hakrawler to make script faster
 * input options for threads and the axiom number of droplets in fleet
 * masscan to check for open ports then nmap for service enumeration to make script faster

-Tempus also has a telegram bot feature allowing for alerts to be sent to the user regarding scans and data such as new subdomains.

 # Setup